Thomas-Rauter/Machine_Learning_Project_Strategy/README.md

 collect more data, deciding for the right learning algorithms for your problem, knowing what the best strategies are to deploy your model, etc.

-This list includes textbooks, essays, links to courses, and ebooks that I have written (also available as `.tex` files) that explore these themes.
+This list includes textbooks, guides, cheatsheets, links to courses, and ebooks that I have written (also available as `.tex` files) that explore these themes.

-When the textbooks were freely available, I directly linked them here with the PDF to download (the titles are linked), otherwise, I linked to the website where they are available (for purchase).
+When the resources were freely available, I directly linked them here with the PDF to download (the titles are linked), otherwise, I linked to the website where they are available (for purchase).